 Grade disputes must be submitted in writing to the Assistant Dean for Academic Affairs and Registrar within six months of the date the final grade is posted.
-Students are responsible for checking their grades online and when they are posted.
+Students are responsible for checking their grades in SONIS at the time they are posted (five weeks after the last day of the term).
 Disputes after six months of posting will not be considered except in the case of clerical and/or instructor error.
 This time limit does not apply to grades of "I" (incomplete).